 Flying is the fastest option, however, flights can be quite expensive if they are not booked in advance.

-There is a new inner-city train in Phnom Penh which makes it very easy to get from the airport to the city center.
+There is a new inner-city train in Phnom Penh which makes it very easy to get from the airport to the city centre.

 The three well-known flight operators for this route are Cambodia Angkor Air, Lanmei Airlines and Cambodia Airways, with the cheapest flights starting at $30.
 Be sure to check all airlines as Cambodia Angkor Air tends to be more expensive than the others.